What is Supercreator?

 I can only speak for Supercreator but simply put: Good journalism costs money.

 In addition to the newsletter I described in the previous section, your subscription also buys my time.
-I spend hours listening to what policymakers and business leaders — and their spokespeople — want me to know, probing for what they don’t want me to know and reading between the lines to connect dots that seem dissociated from each other.
+I spend hours listening to what policymakers and business leaders want me to know, probing for what they don’t want me to know and reading between the lines to connect dots that seem dissociated from each other.
 And when I don’t have the answers, I find scholars and fellow creators who do.
 Then I edit all of my reporting into an ad-free editorial product for your reading pleasure and political literacy.
 It’s work I enjoy and am privileged to create.
 But it’s also valuable enough that I shouldn’t struggle while doing it.

 I hope this gives you a better idea of why I’d love the chance to give you your money’s worth.